Instruments for success

 College Preparedness and Career Pathways

-Fall Dates: February 7 through May 1 (No class on March 26 and April 10) Location: Temple University Center City Campus, 1515 Market Street, Philadelphia
+Spring Dates: February 19 through May 6 (Program dates are subject to change) Location: Temple University Center City Campus, 1515 Market Street, Philadelphia

 The college application process can often be tricky and intimidating, but we can make it easier for you!
 Instruments for Success is an 11-week after-school program covering every aspect of the college search, admissions, and audition process.
-Instruments for Success is led by Project 440’s college expert, who has more has more than 40 years of experience in college search and selection and has worked as a college admissions counselor, a school counselor, and a school psychologist.
+Instruments for Success is led by Project 440’s college admissions experts and enrollment professionals who have more than 20 years of experience in guiding and assisting students and families through the search and enrollment process.

 In this course, students learn about: